123jimin-llm/llm-msg-io/doc/stf/command.md

 - `polyadic`: The command consumes multiple data lines as its argument.

 For a polyadic command, a special command line with name `end` is used to mark the end of the argument.
+It is an error to put a command between a polyadic command and the matching `end` command.

 Moreover, the command can be classified into different modes based on how it modifies the current message.